nus-cs2103-AY2425S1/ip/docs/README.md

 ### Finding a task using keyword: `find`

-Use this command to search for all tasks whose description contains the input <String> as a substring
+Use this command to search for all tasks whose description contains the input <String> as a substring, the search is case sensitive!

 Command: `find <String>`